How to present a research paper in PPT: best practices

 1. Title (1 slide)

-Typically, your title slide should contain the following information:
+As a general rule, your title slide should include the following information:

 2. Introduction (1-3 slides)

-On this slide of your presentation, briefly introduce the research topic and its significance and state the research question or objective.
+On this slide of your research presentation PPT, briefly introduce the research topic and its significance, and state the research question or purpose of the research.

 3. Research questions or hypothesis (1 slide)

-This slide should emphasize the objectives of your research or present the hypothesis.
+This slide should highlight the goals of your research or introduce the hypothesis.

 4. Literature review (1 slide)

-Your literature review has to provide context for your research by summarizing relevant literature.
-Additionally, it should highlight gaps or areas where your research contributes.
+Your literature review has to provide context for your research by summing up relevant literature.
+Additionally, it should highlight areas where your research contributes.

 5. Methodology and data collection (1-2 slides)

-This slide of your research paper PowerPoint has to explain the research design, methods, and procedures.
-It must also Include details about participants, materials, and data collection and emphasize special equipment you have used in your work.
+This slide of your research PowerPoint presentation has to explain the research design, methods, and procedures.
+It must also contain details about materials, participants, data collection, and any special equipment you have used in your work.

 6. Results (3-5 slides)